 Cantor's religious beliefs and his mathematical work were inextricably tied; he even claimed that the theory of transfinite numbers had been communicated to him directly by God.
 In later life, Cantor suffered from mental illness.
 Beginning in 1894, and more frequently towards his later years, Cantor was hospitalized.
-The heavy criticism of his work. including a falling out with the mathematician Leopold Kronecker, led to depression and a lack of interest in mathematics.
+The heavy criticism of his work, including a falling out with the mathematician Leopold Kronecker, led to depression and a lack of interest in mathematics.
 During depressive episodes, Cantor would turn to philosophy and literature, and even published a theory that Francis Bacon was the author of Shakespeare's plays.
-Cantor died on January 6, 1918, in a sanatorium in Halle.